-All students are encouraged to complete the Moodle 101 Student Training to become familiar with how to navigate and submit activities in Moodle.
-Access Moodle 101 by logging into Moodle.
+All students are encouraged to complete the Moodle 101 Student Training course to become familiar with how to navigate and submit activities in Moodle.
+Students will have access to the Moodle 101 Student Training course in Moodle approximately 24 hours after they register for a curriculum course or a continuing education course identified as Moodle delivery.